Lyra: A Benchmark for Turducken-Style Code Generation: Dataset Construction

 \subsection{Dataset Collection}

 Collecting code snippets with correct functionality, clear logic, and applicable to actual development is hard.
-The code crawled in Github often has project-related operations or global variables.
+The code crawled from Github often has project-related operations or global variables.
 That results in source code not being an independent executable function block.
 Besides, the logic of some source code is often not clear enough, and even has bugs.
-These all bring challenges to organize the dataset.
+These all bring challenges to construct the dataset.

-To solve these challenges, we used the process shown in Figure \ref{basic_process} to organize our dataset.
+To solve these challenges, we used the process shown in Figure \ref{basic_process} to our dataset.
 First, we obtained 8,618 user repositories from Github.
-Most of them are related to using the SQLAlchemy framework in python to access the database.
+Most of them are related to using the SQLAlchemy framework in Python to access the database.
 Second, we extracted 120,540 source code snippets written in the Python programming language from these repositories, and then obtained 18,047 unique function blocks related to SQL operations.
-Third, a programmer chose from these non-duplicated function blocks those seem to have clear code logic and are easy to understand as candidates for annotation.
+Third, a programmer chose from these non-duplicated function blocks those that seem to have clear code logic and are easy to understand as candidates for annotation.
 Finally, we used a strict annotation process to modify the source code and annotate the corresponding comments.
 The final dataset contains 2,000 pieces of source code with related Chinese and English comments.

 It is the most time-consuming (400 man-hours) in the code and comment annotation stage.
 At this stage, we first made careful modifications of the original code so that the final code logic is clear and the functionality is correct.
-In addition, we use Chinese and English to annotate the code.
-At the end of this stage, we also checked the quality of the dataset, and conducted a sampling evaluation.
+In addition, we used Chinese and English to annotate the code.
+At the end of this stage, we also checked the quality of the dataset, and conducted a sampled evaluation.
 The specific process at this stage is shown in Figure \ref{annotation_process}.